quicwg/base-drafts/draft-ietf-quic-http.md

 processing between values.
 Unsupported parameters MUST be ignored.

-Once all values have been processed, if the REQUEST_ACK flag was set, the recipient MUST immediately emit a SETTINGS_ACK frame listing the identifiers whose values were understood and applied.
+Once all values have been processed, if the REQUEST_ACK flag was set, the recipient MUST immediately emit the following:

+ - On the connection control stream, a SETTINGS_ACK frame listing the identifiers whose values were understood and applied.
 (If none of the values were understood, the SETTINGS_ACK frame will be empty, but MUST still be sent.)
-Upon receiving an SETTINGS_ACK frame, the sender of the altered parameters can rely on the setting having been applied.

-TODO:
-: The above text was written for HTTP/2 -- QUIC has cross-stream timing issues here that need to be solved.
+ - On each request control stream which is not in the "half-closed (local)" or "closed" state, an empty SETTINGS_ACK frame.

+The SETTINGS_ACK frame on the connection control stream contains the highest stream number which was open at the time the SETTINGS frame was received.
+All streams with higher numbers can safely be assumed to have the new settings in effect when they open.

+For already-open streams, the empty SETTINGS_ACK frame indicates the point at which the new settings took effect, if they did so before the peer half-closed the stream.
+If the peer closed the stream before receiving the SETTINGS frame, the previous settings were in effect for the full lifetime of that stream.

+In certain conditions, the SETTINGS_ACK frame can be the first frame on a given stream -- this simply indicates that the new settings apply from the beginning of that stream.

-If the sender of a SETTINGS frame with the REQUEST_ACK flag set does not receive an acknowledgement within a reasonable amount of time, it MAY issue a connection error ([RFC7540] Section 5.4.1) of type SETTINGS_TIMEOUT.
+If the sender of a SETTINGS frame with the REQUEST_ACK flag set does not receive full acknowledgement within a reasonable amount of time, it MAY issue a connection error ([RFC7540] Section 5.4.1) of type SETTINGS_TIMEOUT.
+A full acknowledgement has occurred when a SETTINGS_ACK frame has been received on the connection control stream, and all message control streams with a Stream ID through those given in the SETTINGS_ACK frame have either closed or had a SETTINGS_ACK frame sent.

 ### PUSH_PROMISE {#frame-push-promise}